KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 In the worst case, data will not be updated for some hours.

 **Effects**
-No measureable impacts happened noticeable by users.
+No measurable impacts happened noticeable by users.